 Marcos del Pilar believes that “the PPL will create opportunities for fans, players, coaches, broadcasters, new facilities, brands and sponsors – everyone wins. "

 Sports marketing veteran Cary Kaplan of Cosmos Sports & Entertainment will serve as chief commercial officer for the PPL.
-Mr Kaplan said: “I have participated in the explosion of many sports in North America over the past 20 years, including football, rugby, cricket and pickleball.
-I believe the padel is the next sport to explode".
+Mr Kaplan said: “I have been part of the explosion of many sports in North America over the last 20 years, including soccer, rugby, cricket and pickleball.
+I believe padel is the next sport to explode".

 Harry Cicma, Emmy Award-winning television producer and presenter, will advise PPL on broadcast matters.